rails/rails/guides/source/initialization.md

 ### `rails/commands.rb`

-Once `config/boot.rb` has finished, the next file that is required is `rails/commands` which will execute a command based on the arguments passed in.
-In this case, the `ARGV` array simply contains `server` which is extracted into the `command` variable using these lines:
+Once `config/boot.rb` has finished, the next file that is required is `rails/commands`, which helps in expanding aliases.
+In the current case, the `ARGV` array simply contains `server` which will be passed over to `rails/commands_tasks`.

 ```ruby
 ARGV << '--help' if ARGV.empty?